jhlink/BakerApp/README.md

+## Notes
+- Within the UI, network request status updates aren't handled precisely.
+Specifically, the user may open the app, and very briefly notice the "network failed" screen.
+This is probably due to the ViewModel LiveData not being updated frequently enough.
+In reality, this check for network progress and status should be handled in the data layer ( Repository ) and passed up to the UI layer via the RepositoryResponse and not just simply in a generic "getError" method.

 ## App Development in Reflection
 This app has been such an experience.
 - Should have started with Dagger2 from the onset.
 This would have made testing a lot easier.